Skip to main content

 Process Archaeology

 We conduct individual interviews with the people doing the work.
-We document the shortcuts, exceptions, and tribal knowledge no manual captures — before automating anything
+We document the shortcuts, exceptions, and tribal knowledge no manual captures — before even considering automating anything

 Our Process